-Alongside our commitment to protecting people and the environment, we believe in driving sustainable economic growth in South Africa and have identified three key focus areas where we believe we can make a significant contribution and positively impact the lives of the communities we touch.
-They are:
+Alongside our commitment to protecting people and the environment, we believe in driving sustainable economic growth in South Africa and STEAM education is our key focus area where we believe we can make a significant contribution and positively affect the lives of the communities we touch.

 Encouraging growth through education